 A young knight, a member of the Capesthorne family, mistakenly believed that his betrothed was being unfaithful to him, and in a rage he swore never to look on her face again until the island moved on the water.
 Shortly after this vow, he fell seriously ill, and was selflessly nursed back to heath by the innocent and forgiving girl.
 While he was convalescent, a tremendous storm tore the island from its roots and blew it across the mere.
 The young knight joyfully accepted the sign of the girl’s virtue and—need it be said?—they lived happily ever after.

-At some time in the next fifty years the island appeared.
-George Ormerod, when writing about Capesthorne in his History of the County Palatine and City of Chester in 1819, mentions Redesmere, but does not mention the island:
+The island didn’t appear until the early nineteenth century.
+George Ormerod, when writing about Capesthorne in his History of the County Palatine and City of Chester in 1819, is the first to mention Redesmere, but he does not mention the island, floating or otherwise:

-But the idea of an island that moved freely was very pervasive, so I looked for concrete evidence that bore this out.
+The belief that the island had continued to drift for over a century was very pervasive, so I looked for concrete evidence that bore this out.
 I tried writing to the commodore of Redesmere Sailing Club, but while he courteously replied, his answer left me none the wiser:

 Unfortunately this simply told me what I already knew; I had been hoping for a first-hand sighting of the island moving, or at least of seeing it in different places.
 It seemed reasonable to expect that those regularly going yachting on the lake would make a note of where the island was at different times if it did indeed move, since it would presumably be something of a navigation hazard.

-The 1842 One Inch to One Mile (1:63 360) map – the monochrome printing doesn’t make it easy, but you should be able to see the name “Floating Island”.
-Though the accuracy of this early map doesn’t match that of the 20th century ones, it can still be used as a reasonable guide.
-Note that there is an inlet where the Fanshawe Brook enters the lake on the eastern bank, north of the island, for comparison with the later maps.
+The original 1842 Ordnance Survey One Inch to One Mile map shows its earliest recorded position.
+The monochrome printing doesn’t make it easy, but you should be able to see the name.
+Though the accuracy of this early map (surveyed at 2 inches to 1 mile, or 1:31 680) doesn’t match that of the 1:2500 ones done later in the 19th century, it can still be used as a reasonable guide.
+Since the island had only just become detached from the shore at this time, it would still have been not only floating, but also likely to drift around on windy days.

 This is Redesmere as it is now, courtesy of Google Maps aerial view.
 You can see the nature of the landscape more clearly; both the island and the mass of trees growing on the silted-up area that was once an inlet of the lake where the Fanshawe Brook entered.